Marriage Records before 1837

 • Religious affiliations

-We have provided a case study on this website so you can see just how easy it is to find a marriage record, and some links to related information that may be helpful to you.
+We have provided a case study on this website which looks at Ellen Terry and shows you how to find a marriage record, and some links to related information that may be helpful to you.